Facebook Ads Complete Guide 2021. Ultimate Guide To Facebook Ads Campaigns

 Plan of creatives to test – ideally to test 3 angles (or pain points – a specific problem that prospective customers are experiencing), each with at least one ad copy and multiple visuals.

-I would usually aim to have 3 different ads with different formats:
+I would usually aim to have different ads with different formats:

-- image
+- Stories

-If ads show bad performance you have a few decisions to make:
+If ads show bad performance, you have a few decisions to make:

 - If ALL ads equally performed badly in an ad set, it could be:

-- that the audience is not a good one
+- That the audience is not a good one

 If the ad testing has successfully created new winning ads but you don’t need them in your main prospecting campaigns yet, copy them into a social proofing campaign (via Post ID sharing) – specifically created as a keep-warm Page Post Engagement (PPE) campaign, with a single broad audience.